sul-dlss/workflow-server-rails/README.md

 ## Routes:
 `GET    /:repo/objects/:druid/lifecycle` - Returns the milestones in the lifecycle that have been completed

+`GET    /objects/:druid/lifecycle` - Returns the milestones in the lifecycle that have been completed

 `POST   /:repo/objects/:druid/versionClose` - Set all versioningWF steps to 'complete' and starts a new accessionWF unless `create-accession=false` is passed as a parameter.